 You can pay the invoice yourself and apply for partial reimbursement on the basis of receipts from a Medicare office.
 In some cases, once you have paid your invoice, the doctor´s office can send an application for reimbursement to Medicare electronically, which means that you receive the amount in your bank account later on.
 Alternatively, you can take the unpaid invoice to a Medicare office.
 You receive a cheque from the office made out to your doctor which covers some of your treatment costs.
 You have to take the cheque to your doctor and pay him or her the co-payment as well.

 As a rule, the costs of dental care are not reimbursed.
 The costs of supplementary medical care services, such as physiotherapy or the services of a psychologist are not, as a general rule, reimbursed.

 You pay the costs of patient transport yourself.

 You can receive partial reimbursement for the cost of medicines when your doctor prescribes them in accordance with the Australian Pharmaceutical Benefits Scheme.
-In that case, you will pay a co-payment (in 2015) of no more than 37.70 Australian dollars for your medicines.
+In that case, you will pay a co-payment fee for your medicines.

 Present your passport or Medicare card at the hospital´s reception desk.
 In this way, treatment as a public patient on a day or inpatient ward in a public hospital is free.